Since our society's founding in 1869, publishing authoritative material focused on New York State genealogy has been a primary focus of the NYG&B.

-It is the second-oldest continuously published genealogical journal in the English language.
+It is the second-oldest continually published genealogical journal in the English language.
 Its volumes contain well-sourced genealogies of New York families as well as transcripts and abstracts of rare and essential New York records.

 With its long history of scholarly publication and peer review, The Record is an essential New York source for genealogists, historians, and biographers - it is the largest collection of reliable New York family history under one title.

 NYG&B members receive copies of each new issue of this prestigious journal, can read the most recent Record issues on our website, and can search and browse the entire archive of The Record in the NYG&B eLibrary.